owl-factory/lantern/README.md

 * `SENDGRID_KEY` - Secret for connecting to SendGrid email API.
 Used for sending email confirmation emails, password reset emails, and more.
 * `JWT_SECRET` - Secret used for signing and verifying JWTs.
 Can be any secret string, but this project generally uses a randomly generated base 16 number with a 64 digit length.
 In production, this is *extremely* dangerous to have exposed.
 * `SIGNUP_MODE` - Set mode for user signups.
 Supported options are: `development`, where you can signup locally without comfirming an email or using an external provider; `inviteonly`, where you cannot signup without an invitation link; and `standard`, where you can signup without an invite but need to be able to confirm your enail address or use an external provider.
 Defaults to invite only.
+* `DEMO_CHARACTER_SHEET_ID` - THe ID of a character sheet to use by default in the /embed/character-sheet page
+* `DEMO_CHARACTERS` - IDs of characters to load into the /embed/character-sheet page for demonstrating the system.
+Comma delimited.

 ## Getting Started